 Who am I?

-I woke up to discover that my first book had been reviewed in The Wall ST Journal in print and online!
+I woke up to discover that my first book had been reviewed in The Wall ST Journal in print and online

-I love speaking at and moderating events, and these include a lecture for Royal Museums Greenwich at the National Maritime Museum on Amdunsen’s Last Expedition, two virtual lectures for Adventure Club New York on N-4 DOWN and Britain’s Area 51 (both of which I have been asked to repeat), and a virtual lecture for The Explorer’s Club, New York, on N-4 DOWN to launch my book.
-I have also interviewed leading British edtech entrepreneur George Burgess live on stage at the Frankfurt Book Fair for Publishing Perspective, chaired a panel discussion for Byte the Book on New Writing: What Opportunities Are There For Authors On Today’s Platforms?, chaired a panel discussion also for Byte the Book on Machine Thinking: How is AI impacting the creative industries, and again for Byte the Book, discussed live on Zoom The Path to Publication with my then agent Erin Cox.
+I have also interviewed leading British edtech entrepreneur George Burgess live on stage at the Frankfurt Book Fair for Publishing Perspectives.
+I chaired a panel discussion at Google for Byte the Book on “New Writing: What Opportunities Are There For Authors On Today’s Platforms?”
+I chaired a second panel discussion for Byte the Book on “Machine Thinking: How is AI impacting the creative industries?” and, again for Byte the Book, I discussed live on Zoom “The Path to Publication” with agent Erin Cox.

-You can also message me on LinkedIn.
+You can also find me @MarkPiesing and LinkedIn.

 7 comments